 Adobe Photoshop is the most widely used graphics program for professionals.
 PaintShopPro and Adobe PhotoShop Elements are popular with non-professionals because they offer most of Photoshop's features at a lower cost.
-There are many other programs that work with graphics.
+There are many other programs that work with graphics of various types.
 Some specialize in handling photographs or animations or creating logos.
 The free open source program Inkscape creates vector images.

 You can learn a lot by digging around a program's web site.
 Most include info about features plus how-to lessons.